Academic Works

 Overview

-Group work - For our winter 2025 capstone project we were tasked with designing a network with two sites connected through an ISP router with encrypted communications using a GRE tunnel, implementing OSPF, configuring ACLs to secure the network and implementing NAT.
-Our chosen implementation involved three routers; SecureNet, SafeTech and TelCom, and a fourth router was provisioned but not configured called ISP2 as a backup option for the company.
+Group work - My group was tasked with designing a network with two sites connected through an ISP router with encrypted communications using a GRE tunnel, implementing OSPF, configuring ACLs to secure the network and implementing NAT.
+My chosen implementation involved three routers; SecureNet, SafeTech and TelCom, and a fourth router was provisioned but not configured called ISP2 as a backup option for the company.
 A loopback address was configured on the ISP router to simulate a remote webserver endpoint.

 What I Learned